Tae Kwon Do: The Metamorphosis

 black belt.
 Although there is much more work involved in being a black

 belt I would never want to become a gup again.

-Sun Hee Kim (left)
+Sun Hee Kim (right)

 When I became an instructor, I swore to keep this oath no matter what.

 I would like to talk about the last line of this oath.
 "I am proud of